man-vs-electron/datapanels/README.md

         parameters for another instance of PanelType2
 ```

 The following example show a sample configuration.
-Notice how three
-StockPanel types are created, one for each stock ticker of interest.

 ```
 <DataBuilder>: